Most school children know the story of John Alden and Priscilla Mullins, but few know he went to jail for murder.

 Henry Wadsworth Longfellow wrote the poem The Courtship of Miles Standish about a love triangle between Alden, Standish and Priscilla Mullins.
 Longfellow, through his mother, was descended from John and Priscilla.
 He claimed the story came down through his family.

-In the tale, John Alden and Miles Standish are roommates in Plymouth Colony in 1621.
+In the tale, John Alden and Myles Standish are roommates in Plymouth Colony in 1621.
 Both have their eyes on Priscilla who was, in fact, the only marriageable woman in the colony at the time.
 Standish asks Alden to propose to Priscilla on his behalf.
 Priscilla replied, “Why don’t you speak for yourself, John?”

 Historian John Goodwin wrote there’s no reason for believing any of it.
 The story of John Alden going to jail, however, is true.